 Under the Medicaid spousal impoverishment provisions, a certain amount of the couple’s combined resources is protected for the spouse living in the community.
 Depending on how much of his or her own income the community spouse actually has, a certain amount of income belonging to the spouse in the institution can also be set aside for the community spouse’s use.

-Following are the minimum and maximum amounts of resources and income that can be protected for a spouse in the community in 2011:
+Following is the minimum and maximum amount of resources and income that can be protected for a spouse in the community in 2014:

 Post-Eligibility Treatment of Income

 The post eligibility calculation is made to determine how much an individual in an institution (usually a nursing home) is able to contribute to cost of his/her own care.
 It applies only to individuals who are institutionalized (most commonly to those in nursing facilities) and to certain individuals receiving home and community-based waiver services.
 The process only applies to those with income and only after their Medicaid eligibility has been established.

 The contribution is determined by first calculating the individual’s total income and then deducting certain amounts from that income.
 Specifically, the individual’s contribution is his or her total income less the following deductions (often referred to as “protected amounts”):

 - A personal needs allowance of at least $30;

 - If there is a community spouse and the spousal impoverishment rules discussed above apply, a community spouse's monthly income allowance (at least $1,939 but not exceeding $2,931 for 2014), as long as the income is actually made available to the community spouse;